-The other approach is a direct recreation of the certain historical event.
-In this case, the experience is more of a guided tour with a limited interactivity.
-In some cases tourists can be just a spectator of historic events (launching of Apollo 11), in other cases, tourists can actively take part in the event (D-Day or any other battle).
-Both approaches take a page from the video games playbook and basically offer cheap and diverse experiences without formal chores and travel discomfort.
+The other approach is a direct recreation of a certain historical event.
+In this case, the experience is more of a guided tour with limited interactivity.
+In some instances, tourists can be just spectators of historical events (launching of Apollo 11), in other cases, tourists can actively participate (D-Day or any other battle).
+Both approaches take a page from the video games playbook and offer affordable and diverse experiences without travel discomfort.

 The other potentially industry-changing way of implementing Virtual and Augmented Reality solutions to Travel & Tourism got nothing to do with actual traveling.
-In fact, it completely ditches the whole thing for a completely different thing that cannot be experienced any other way.
-VR vacation is definitely the next big thing down the line.
+It completely ditches the whole thing for a completely different thing that cannot be experienced any other way.
+VR vacation is the next big thing down the line.
 Here’s why.

 Imagine traveling to the Parts Unknown straight out of mind of some artist or doing some exploratory space travel.
 Or imagine going to Middle-Earth or some Star Wars planet - looking at its “historical” sites and living out the lives of its inhabitants.
 For years these places were relegated purely for imagination and partially recreated in video games and illustration.

 Now it is possible with a larger extent of immersion and bigger level of engagement.
-Think about “Total Recall” and their concept of living out incredible adventures.
+Think about “Total Recall” and its concept of living out incredible adventures.

-However, there is a challenging part and it comes with the concept itself.
-Given the fact that this kind of experience will be completely original - creating VR scenery will require much bigger involvement from the artists and larger extent of conceptualization than a simple recreation of already existing sites.
+However, there is a challenging part, and it comes with the concept itself.
+Given the fact that this kind of experience will be completely original - creating VR scenery will require deeper involvement from the artists and more extensive conceptualization than a simple recreation of already existing sites.

 The challenge comes with the immersion.
 While historical reconstruction gets the benefit of having some form of action going on that can immerse a tourist deep enough to suspend disbelief, the same can’t be applied to off-limit reconstruction due to a fact that it is likely not much going on.

 Museums and AR seem to be another natural match.
-It is very easy to figure out where and how AR and VR solutions can be implemented into the museum experience.
+It is effortless to figure out where and how AR and VR solutions can be implemented into the museum experience.

 We’ve already covered the case for AR guided tours and museums are perfect for these things.
 Just think about getting much more profound guided tour over an exhibition with lots of comments and references popping up on the screen revealing a sea of worthwhile information.
-That’s a completely different experience, right?
+That’s an entirely different experience, right?

 On the other hand, Virtual Reality app can turn the museum into an elaborate interactive environment where visitors can experience a very different kind of art.
-In fact, Virtual Reality can make the case for creating a VR-only museum with digital recreations of artworks or VR-specific artworks.
+Virtual Reality can make a case for creating a VR-only museum with digital recreations of artworks or VR-specific artworks.

 In any case, implementation of VR & AR will help to improve museum experience and bring it to another level.